Menu

 Ecosystem Infrastructure

-T-Hub's scale — with over 4,000 startups supported since 2015 — creates a founder-practitioner collision layer that most enterprise cities lack.
+T-Hub's scale creates a founder-practitioner collision layer that most enterprise cities lack.
 HYSEA and NASSCOM chapters give GCCs structured access to policy advocacy and peer benchmarking.

 Academic Linkages